abourget/slick/README.md

 Take inspiration by looking at the different plugins, like `Funny`, `Healthy`, `Storm`, `Deployer`, etc..
-Don't forget to update your bot's plugins list, like `example-bot/main.go`
+Don't forget to update your bot's plugins list, like in `example-bot/main.go`